Oakland Athletics Baseball - Athletics News, Scores, Stats, Rumors & More - ESPN

 Franklin Barreto's star dimmed somewhat in 2016 and there's question about his work ethic as a shortstop.
 His bat will still play at second or center, but if he wants to stay at short or reach his full potential, he's going to have to boost his effort, Keith Law writes.
 2017 prospect rankings: 60-41 (Insider)

 The sixth overall pick in the 2016 draft, Puk is size and stuff over performance, a big chunk of raw material for player development to mold into a pitcher.
-The lefty could end being a good No. 4 starter, Keith Law writes.
+The lefty could end up being a good No. 4 starter, Keith Law writes.
 2017 prospect rankings (Insider)

 The Astros look like the favorites going into the season, but the past has shown us that you can't tell what will happen in the AL West.